lxe/simple-llm-finetuner/README.md

 - Simply paste datasets in the UI, separated by double blank lines
 - Adjustable parameters for fine-tuning and inference
-- Begner-friendly UI with explanations for each parameter
+- Beginner-friendly UI with explanations for each parameter

 ## TODO